-If you are looking to travel from Kuala Lumpur to Langkawi by train and ferry, the old overnight train is now cancelled and has been replaced by the new high-speed Electric Train Services (ETS) which make the journey from KL Sentral to either Alor Setar, or Arau, in half the time.
+If you are looking to travel from Kuala Lumpur to Langkawi by train and ferry, the old overnight train is now cancelled and has been replaced by the new faster Electric Train Services (ETS) which makes the journey from KL Sentral to either Alor Setar, or Arau, in half the time.

 From either train station, you can then take a bus or taxi to the ferry ports of Kuala Kedah, or Kuala Perlis.

-Please see the following pages for the new ETS Timetables for the latest departure times :
+Please see the following pages of the new ETS Timetables for the latest departure times: